Call US - 214 - 2547 - 142

 by Janet Rice

 Brooklyn in the 1950’s was a quilt of many ethnic and religious groups.
 In this story, Janet recalls those days following World War II with much fondness.
-When her Italian immigrant family arrived in this country, they settlled in Brooklyn.
+When her Italian immigrant family arrived in this country, they settled in Brooklyn.
 She lived in a neighborhood filled with families of many ethnicities, but in those days the Irish, Italian and Jewish families all blended together.
 Following World War II, a spirit of patriotism permeated the air, and that spirit fueled a common national identity.
 The public schools helped to encourage a feeling of national identity.
 “We were all Amerians and proud of it,” explains Janet.

 By the middle to late 1950’s, Brooklyn’s image as the hub of industrial growth began to wane.
 The middle class left the old neighborhoods for Queens, Long Island and New Jersey.
 This story tells of the indelible mark a Brooklyn childhood had on one young girl.
 It is both a love story of Brooklyn and a coming of age tale.

-Bygone Brooklyn is now published in
+Bygone Brooklyn is now published in:

-Tales2Inspire ~ The Moonstone Collection – Book I
+Tales2Inspire ~ The Jade Collection

 Leave a Reply